 The average lifespan of a mattress varies by type, with an average of 10 years.
 A new mattress gives you a better night’s sleep and helps alleviate minor aches.
-Our partners at ConsumerAffairs researched the best mattress stores in Baltimore to find your perfect mattress at an affordable cost.
+We researched the best mattress stores in Baltimore to find your perfect mattress at an affordable cost.

 Many people are guided by their budget when mattress shopping, but choosing the cheapest mattress means you’re unlikely to end up with the right mattress for you.
 It’s important to be sure you’re getting the best mattress for the cost — if you’re lucky enough to average eight hours of sleep a night, you’ll spend about 2,920 hours a year in bed.
 That’s a lot of time to spend on an uncomfortable mattress.